-At Chiddingly School, we promote respect for all and value every individual child.
+At St Mary the Virgin CEP School, we promote respect for all and value every individual child.
 We also respect the right of our children, their families and our staff, to hold beliefs, religious or otherwise, and understand that sometimes these may be in tension with our approach to some aspects of Relationships, Health and Sex Education.
-The school key value of Respect is aligned with this.
+The school key value of Love, and the Church of England's Valuing All God's Children document are aligned with this.
+The document is centered in John 10:10 and in a vision of 'Church of England schools offer a community where everyone is a person known and loved by God and supported to know their intrinsic value':

-For further explanation as to how we approach LGBT relationships in the PSHE (RSHE) Programme please see:

-'Including and valuing all children.
+For further explanation as to how we approach LGBT relationships in the PSHE (RSHE) Programme please see: 'Including and valuing all children.
 What does Jigsaw teach about LGBTQ relationships?'